 Los Angeles Beginnings

 I began playing cello at age six in my hometown of Los Angeles where my first teacher was a very kind woman named Evelyn Pennak.
 Many decades later I found out that she had an extensive performing career in the 1930's.
 In my teens, I received first place awards from the Coleman Chamber Music Competition and the Chamber Music Competition of the Monterey Peninsula before earning a master's degree in cello performance from the California Institute of the Arts.
-There, I studied with Joel Krosnick (currently, The Juilliard School) and Robert Martin (currently, Bard College Conservatory of Music).
+There, I studied with Joel Krosnick (currently, The Juilliard School) and Robert Martin (currently, Bard College Berlin).
 While in Los Angeles, I also performed frequently on Monday Evening Concerts, one of the longest running series in the world devoted to contemporary music.

 New York City